chrisj74/vue-rss-blog/README.md

     <script src="/retainable.js"></script>

 Alternatively there is an example of a widget style script in the demo folder, that injects the CSS & Script tags into the page (you still need to add the entry point div.
+To run the demo, first build the application with `npm run build`.

 ## Views
 The widget has two distinct views
 ### Index view